 Cancer has always been a dreaded word.
 The disease is often associated with suffering and eventually death, which makes any mention of cancer unwelcome.
 However, as we learn more about the disease, we know that there are several ways to prevent, treat and cure cancer.
 Cancer does not have to be a death sentence, and with the right awareness can be dealt with effectively, allowing the patient to return to a normal life.

 When it comes to cancers affecting women, the trend thus far is a general lack of awareness about the types of cancers, their symptoms, and what to do about them.
 While timely treatment could save lives, it is found that many women get diagnosed too late in the disease.
-To avoid this delay, it is important that women get familiar with the facts discussed here and use the knowledge to safeguard their health.
+To avoid this delay, it is important that women get familiar with the facts discussed here and use the knowledge to safeguard their health from cancer.

 Cancer Facts For Women